marijnh/getdocs-ts/README.md

 typechecking, and module loading work, this can be a _lot_ faster when generating docs for a bunch of modules at once.

+The tool will omit declarations with a doc comment that includes `@internal` or `@hide` from its output.

 ## Output format

 These declarations summarize the structore of the returned values.